arezfuzin/XenCRUD/README.md

 PORT='3000'
 ```

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies and start the server:
 ```
 $ npm install
 $ npm start
 ```

-Running test scenario.
+Running test scenario:
 ```
 $ npm test
 ```